NRS social grade

-The distinguishing feature of the NRS social grade is that it is based on occupation, rather than wealth or property ownership.
+According to Ipsos, NRS social grade is not the same as social class.
+The distinguishing feature of the NRS social grade is that it is based on occupation, rather than income, wealth or property ownership.

 Grades

 The classifications are based on the occupation of the head of the household.
+The grades are often grouped into ABC1 and C2DE, representing 55% and 45% of the population in 2016 respectively.